 A common source of stress can be the workplace.
 Handling responsibilities, juggling deadlines, interacting with coworkers and supervisors…it has the potential to build internal pressure that can in turn be harmful on your health.

 The National Institute for Occupational Safety and Health (NIOSH) has said, “Job stress can be defined as the harmful physical and emotional responses that occur when the requirements of the job do not match the capabilities, resources, or needs of the worker.
 Job stress can lead to poor health and even injury.”

-Because stress, if handled improperly, can cause health issues, we wanted to outline some safe ways that people can handle stress at work.
+Because stress can cause health issues if handled improperly, we wanted to outline some safe ways that people can handle stress at work.